lukepinkel/pystatsm/README.md

 # pystats
-This project is recreational and consists of unfinished and unpolished statistical models.
+This project is recreational and consists of unfinished and unpolished programs to fit statistical models.
 Currently includes rough implementations of
 - Cumulative link models for ordinal regression.
 - Structural equation modeling
  - Both exploratory factor analysis (via the FactorAnalysis class) or confirmatory factor analysis (via the MLSEM class)